andreasmhallberg/readingnotes/Peter, 1985. Language Segmentation - operating principles for the perception and analysis of language.md

 - Words preceding pause perceptually salient: 1039

   > The syllables at the ends (SG:END) and beginnings (SG:BEGIN) of utterances have particular phonological science since they are adjacent to silence (EX:SILENCE).
 The ability to remember such syllables may be enhanced by the tendency for items at the banning of a series (and especially at the end) to be remembered better than items located in the middle.

 @spoken-language
+@prosody